StarCruiseStudios/KhaosTest/khaos-test/packages.md

 This package provides Exception types for use in various test situations.

+# Package com.starcruisestudios.khaos.test.verification

+This package provides test verification methods used to assert test results.

 # Package com.starcruisestudios.khaos.validate

-This package provides validation extention methods used to check various conditions.
+This package provides validation extention methods used to check specific conditions.